anthonyyip001/iosmap/README.md

 can you setup clustering by making a marker that looks like one shown in pic for each point in the pointarray using its lat and lng and I will eventually make each point have a pic but for now can you make the pic a default pic.

-Line ___ is where I would start since it is right after the user clicked on element in side menu
+Line 174 in homecontroller is where I would start since it is right after the user clicked on element in side menu.
+Below is actually my attept at centering the camera around the points but my algorithm is messed up(currently calculates average of all points, bu t should probably use bounds of furthest points) up to you if you want to fix.